 Kidnappers have reportedly demanded large ransom payments for foreigners and there remains a strong possibility that foreigners kidnapped by tribal and criminal groups could be on-sold to terrorist groups.
 A number of foreigners have been killed by their kidnappers in Yemen.

 Unexploded munitions and landmines remain a risk in parts of southern and eastern Yemen, especially around the city of Aden and in the central highlands.
 There is also a risk near Houthi frontlines in western parts of the country.
 While many devices have been identified and access limited, we recommend keeping to well-used paths and roads as some may remain undetected.

-Piracy is a threat in Yemeni waters, especially in the Gulf of Aden, and incidents of piracy have also been known to occur in parts of the Red Sea.
+Piracy in the Red Sea, Gulf of Aden and the Indian Ocean remains a security threat to maritime activities in the region.
 Mariners are advised to take appropriate precautionary measures.
 For more information view the International Maritime Bureau’s piracy report.

 General travel advice